sarahtang/whooping-cranes-wind-turbines/README.md

 ## assignment

 In this module, I use and analyze spatial vector data as well as visualize the spatial data.
+I also use more than 5 dplyr verbs.

 All work for this assignment is in the `analysis` directory.